teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 share: true
 ---

-# Side Hustle: Who Owns Employee Inventions?

-When can a company claim the rights to its employee's code or inventions?
+When does a company own the rights to its employee's code or inventions?
 When can an employee spin off a side project without messy entanglements from her former company?
 These can be complicated questions, but a written invention assignment contract drastically simplifies the question.
 Without a written contract, the answers are buried in a mess of ambiguous state and federal laws.

 Side Project: Unrelated to Company?
 - In CA and WA, employees own their own patents and inventions.